Sunday, May 12, 2013

 John 14:23-29

 Acts 16:9-15 continues the story of the spread of the gospel of Jesus Christ, from Jerusalem to Rome, today reaching Philippi.
-Note the strong role of God in directing the movement (verse 6, forbidden to go to Asia; verse 9 a visionary lead to Macedonia), down to the personal detail of "The Lord opened her heart to listen eagerly" (verse 14).
+Note the strong role of God in directing the movement (verse 6, forbidden to go to Asia; verse 9 a visionary lead to Macedonia), down to the personal detail of

 Psalm 67 is a fitting accompaniment to the story of Lydia and the reception of the gospel in Philippi.
-Beginning in prayer for God's merciful grace, the psalmist asks that God's "way may be known upon earth, your saving power among all nations" (verse 2; also 3-5).
-Three requests (actually two since the first one is repeated after the second) follow: that the peoples of the earth praise God (verses 3-5).
+Beginning in prayer for God's merciful grace, the psalmist asks that

 Why?
 "The earth has yielded its increase; God, our God, has blessed us."